Resources for First Year Seminar Instructors

 - A small group activity with worksheets

-- A large group discussion with facilitator guide
+- A large group discussion

 - A mini-lecture